kubernetes/enhancements/keps/sig-node/5067-pod-generation/README.md

 #### Mirror pods

-The kubelet currently computes the internal pod UID of a mirror pod using a hash of the podspec, meaning that any update to the podspec results in the kubelet seeing it as a pod deletion followed by creation of a new pod.
-To fully support generation for mirror pods more changes to the kubelet's logic will be expected.
-For now, we will not treat mirror pods in any special way.
-This means that due to the way that mirror pods are implemented, the generation (and observedGeneration) of a mirror pod will always be 1.
+For this KEP, we will not treat mirror pods in any special way.
+Due to the way they are currently implemented in the kubelet and apiserver, this means two things:

+1. If a mirror pod's spec is modified manually, its `metadata.generation` will be bumped accordingly.
+2. The kubelet does not currently propagate the mirror pod's `metadata.generation` to the place where the pod status is updated today, so the `observedGeneration` fields of mirror pods will remain unpopulated.

 #### Future enhancements